Tech-With-Helen/containers-aws-ecs/README.md

 # containers-aws-ecs

-## Deploy a Web Application to Amazon ECS using EC2, Docker, ECR, Load balancer
+## Deploy a Web Application to Amazon ECS with EC2, Docker, ECR, Load balancer

 ### This is a beginner friendly Project you can add to your portfolio.